|Christmas in "No Man's Land," WWI 1914|

-Here is a portion of the History of Memorial Day by the Department of Veterans Affairs:
+Here is the history of Memorial Day, as told by the Department of Veterans Affairs:

 Three years after the Civil War ended, on May 5, 1868, the head of an organization of Union veterans — the Grand Army of the Republic (GAR) — established Decoration Day as a time for the nation to decorate the graves of the war dead with flowers.
 Maj.
 Gen. John A. Logan declared that Decoration Day should be observed on May 30.
 It is believed that date was chosen because flowers would be in bloom all over the country.